orbeon/orbeon-forms-doc/form-runner/data-format/form-data.md

 The *publishing* of a form definition determines the data format that is supported by that form definition.

 However, some limited changes to a form definition allow for the data to remain compatible.
-For more, see [Simple data migration](form-runner/feature/simple-data-migration.md).
+For more, see [Simple data migration](form-runner/feature/simple-data-migration.md) and the [associated blog post](https://blog.orbeon.com/2018/09/simple-data-migration.html).

 ## Formats in use